 People with bipolar disorder often have cycles of elevated and depressed mood that fit the description of "manic depression."
 When a person's illness follows this classic pattern, diagnosing bipolar disorder is relatively easy.

-Taken together, these factors make bipolar disorder surprisingly difficult to diagnose.
+Taken together, these factors make bipolar disorder difficult to diagnose when symptoms are not obvious.
 A few facts about bipolar disorder you may not know:

 Bipolar Disorder Is Often Mistaken for 'Just' Depression

 People with bipolar disorder are frequently misdiagnosed as having only depression.
 In bipolar II disorder, the milder form, manic episodes are mild and can pass by unnoticed.
 Time spent with depression symptoms, meanwhile, outnumbers time spent with hypomanic symptoms by about 35 to one in people with bipolar II disorder.

 Time spent with depression symptoms also usually outweighs time spent with mania symptoms in bipolar I disorder by about three to one, although the more severe mania in bipolar I generally is easier to identify.

 Major depressive disorder -- often referred to as unipolar depression -- is different from bipolar disorder II -- also called bipolar depression -- in that unipolar depression has no intervals of hypomania while bipolar II does have intervals of hypomania.

 Anyone evaluated for depression should also be evaluated for a lifetime history of manic or hypomanic episodes.

 Bipolar Disorder and Substance Abuse Can Go Hand in Hand